SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Declare a variable called ``a``, and give it an initial value of ``1``.

-Variable definitions can include a specific *type*, to be explicit about the kind of variable you want to create:
+Variable declarations can include a specific *type*, to be explicit about the kind of variable you want to create:

 .. testcode:: declaringVariables